John Cooke Bourne: Biography

 Cheffins commissioned Bourne to produce a series of drawings about the Great Western Railway, which connected London with the southwest and west of England and much of Wales.
 This led to the 1846 publication of History of the Great Western Railway.
 Bourne also draw the illustrations for Bennet Woodcroft's A sketch of the origin and progress of steam navigation from authentic documents. with were lithographed by Cheffins.

-At the end of the 1840s Bourne started working for Charles Blacker Vignoles, who was employed to construct the Nicholas Chain Bridge in Kiev over the Dnieper River.
-He travelled to Russia, and drew and later photographed its construction until its completion in 1853.
-In that year he made some pictures for the new 4th edition of Bennet Woodcroft's A Sketch of the Origin and Progress of Steam Navigation.
+At the end of the 1840s, Bourne started working for Charles Blacker Vignoles, who was employed to construct the Nicholas Chain Bridge in Kiev over the Dnieper River.
+He travelled to Russia, drew and later photographed its construction until its completion in 1853.
+In that year, he made some pictures for the new 4th edition of Bennet Woodcroft's A Sketch of the Origin and Progress of Steam Navigation.

 Bourne kept working in Russia as artist in residence for another decade.
 In the year 1852 he travelled together with Roger Fenton to Moscow and St Petersburg, which resulted in his painting of the Moscow Kremlin (see image).
 He stayed in Russia in total for a period of twelve years as illustrator and photographer, before returning to England.

 Bourne exhibited his work in the Royal Photographic Society in 1854, the Royal Academy of Arts in 1863 and the Royal Society of British Artists in 1865.
 Back in England in 1866, he married Catherine Cripps, and settled in Teddington.
 He died in 1896 at Brentford, a town in West London.